 - ½ teaspoon (2 gram) kosher salt

-- 85 gram unsalted butter, cold
+- 85 gram unsalted butter, at room temperature

-For the Cheesecake Filling
+Vanilla Bean Cheesecake Filling

 - 450 grams full-fat cream cheese, at room temperature